tharun19062006/Prodigy-Internship-Portfolio/Task-1/README.md

-It is simple responsive web page about Prodigy InfoTech.This is developed using HTMl,CSS,and JavaScript
+# Task-1: Responsive Landing Page
+Developed a responsive landing page focused on clean layout and cross-device compatibility using HTML5 and CSS3.